 The Federal Aviation Administration (FAA) Fund is used to account for the lease of office buildings to the General Services Administration of the federal government regional headquarters.
 This fund also accounts for the operating activities of these buildings as well.
-Its revenue sources are derived from projected Facility Rental Income of \$2,451,291 and Operating Transfer In from the General Fund of \$574,508.
+Its revenue sources are derived from projected Facility Rental Income of \$3,045,100 and interest income of \$600.

-The 2011 FAA Taxable Refunding Revenue Bonds retired in FY 2013-2014 which substantially reduce the expenditures budget for FY 2014-15.
+The 2011 FAA Taxable Refunding Revenue Bonds retired in FY 2013-2014 which substantially reduce the expenditures budget for FY 2015-2016.
 In addition, as per the agreement with the General Services Administration the rental rate for the Phase I Building was renegotiated during FY 2013-2014.
 In the original agreement the rental rate was \$17.97 per square foot and was agreed to be reduced to \$7.78 on October 1, 2013, however, the final rental rate was negotiated to \$11.28 per square foot over a ten year period.
-The 1993 Revenue Bonds will retire in FY 2014-15.
-In addition, as per the agreement the rental rate for the Phase II Building will be renegotiated in FY 2014-15.
+The 1993 Revenue Bonds were retired in FY 2015.
+In addition, as per the agreement the rental rate for the Phase II Building was renegotiated in FY 2015.